iq-motion-control/iq-module-communication-doc/docs/manual/manual_advanced_arming.rst

 Armed Throttle Source Lockout
 ==============================
-**When armed, the module will always choose one throttle source as its armed throttle source, and reject incoming throttle commands from all other throttle sources.**
+**When armed the module will always choose one throttle source as its armed throttle source, and reject incoming throttle commands from all other throttle sources.**
 For an explanation on what is a throttle source, see the :ref:`throttle_sources` section.
 These rejected throttle commands will not affect how the module is spinning and will not trigger disarming transitions.
 For example, if DroneCAN was the armed throttle source, throttle commands received over DroneCAN would be treated normally, and throttle commands received over Hobby PWM would be rejected.